1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 - prince of Cumberland he must overcome(is jealous)
 - Says around 457 the king trust him because he is the host and subject and should not kill him
 - 481- "d.
-I have no spur To prick the sides of my intent, but only Vaulting ambition" have no reason to do this Macbethś Wife
+I have no spur To prick the sides of my intent, but only Vaulting ambition" have no reason to do this
+- Plan is make guards drunk and then use their daggers.
+Macbeth's Wife
  - wants to assist Macbeth with his kindly nature
  - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407)
- - "Letting “I dare not” wait upon “I would,” Like the poor cat i’ th’ adage?"(504) insunating he is a coward and you need to be willing to do it what takes
+ - "Letting “I dare not” wait upon “I would,” Like the poor cat i’ th’ adage?"(504) insinuating he is a coward and you need to be willing to do it what takes
 Banquo
 - The instruments of darkness tell us truth ... to betray (277)
 -